Get E-Book

 -> OS send path

 The send callback belongs to the local send request.
-For a buffer payload, the callback is the point where it is safe to reuse or mutate memory whose contents were needed for the send.
-With small examples this usually does not matter.
-With high-rate UDP code that reuses buffers, it matters a lot.
+For a buffer payload, the callback is the point where it is safe to reuse or mutate memory that was needed for the send.
+This rarely affects small examples.
+It affects high-rate UDP code that reuses buffers.

 const buf = Buffer.from('stats');